 Toss Out Your Debt

-Staying in debt like holding onto that holey sweater you have not worn in five years.
-It is just holding you back and taking up extra room in life.
+Staying in debt is like holding onto that worn-down sweater you have not worn in five years: It is just holding you back and taking up extra room in life.

 Plan for Your Future

 In the spring, you plan and begin to plant your garden and yard for the next year.
-Similarly, you need to take the time to plan for your financial future, whether you are thinking about saving for retirement or early retirement, buying your first home, or reaching another major financial milestone.
+Similarly, you need to take the time to plan for your financial future, whether you are thinking about saving for retirement, buying your first home, or reaching another major financial milestone.